-Blackheath Concert Hall was the inspiration of a small group of local mostly amateur artists and musicians who had founded the Conservatoire in 1881, the Blackheath Art Club and The School of Art.
-Led by William Webster, a scientist but talented amateur painter and musician, the Group obtained a useful corner site of Lee Road and Blackheath Park.
-It was originally a row of cottages - Park Place - and owned by the Cator Family, and the leases were due to expire.
-Those residents who were not keen to move were compensated.
+Blackheath Concert Hall was the inspiration of a small group of local mostly amateur artists and musicians who founded the Conservatoire in 1881, the Blackheath Art Club and The School of Art.
+Led by William Webster, a scientist and talented amateur painter/musician, the Group obtained the corner site of Lee Road and Blackheath Park.
+It was originally a row of cottages - Park Place - and owned by the Cator Family, with leases due to expire.
+Residents not keen on moving were compensated.
 The site provided enough space for a new Conservatoire of Music and a School of Art.

 To pay for the new hall Webster floated a new company - The Blackheath Concert Hall Company Ltd - in 1893 with an initial share capital of £11,500 in £5 shares.

-All the leading Blackheath families subscribed immediately and the designs by architects James Edmeston and Edward Gabriel achieved the necessary licences from the London County Council.
+Many leading Blackheath families subscribed immediately and designs by architects James Edmeston and Edward Gabriel achieved the necessary licences from the London County Council.
 Clearance of the site started in 1894.
-The Hall was built by J. O. Richardson, of Peckham, and the final costs (including furniture and pictures) came to £11,500.
+The Hall was built by J. O. Richardson, of Peckham, with final costs (including furniture and pictures) of £11,500.